 When it comes to choosing your domain name, you want it to be something simple and relevant to your business.
 Ideally, it’ll be intuitive enough for your customers to remember easily.

-Where do you purchase a domain name online from a variety of hosting sites.
-Today, almost everything you need to build your business website—your domain name, hosting (which we’ll talk about next), templates, and more—is included in one platform or website builder.
-Something like Squarespace or Wix will get you everything you need in a one-stop shop.
+You can purchase a domain name online from a variety of hosting sites.
+Today, almost everything you need to build your business website—your domain name, hosting service (which we’ll talk about next), templates, and more—is included in one platform or website builder.
+Something like Squarespace or Wix will get you everything you need all in one place.

 But if you’re looking to just purchase a domain to get started, there are plenty of places you can do that.
-These include:
+These site builders include:

-Using one of those platforms, search for the domain name that you want to use.
+While using the hosting company's site, search for the domain name that you want to use.
 If it’s available, you’ll purchase it and fill in your information—and you’re the proud new owner of that domain.
 We cover the comparisons of the different inexpensive website options below.

 What if your domain name is already taken?

 It’s not uncommon that the domain name you want to use is already taken and unavailable for purchase.
-What then?
 There are a few things you can do, including:

 - Add your location: No dice?
 If you're a local business, try incorporating your location in some way.
 For example, www.nycornerbagelshop.com might be available.

 How much does a domain name cost?

-Domain names can be surprisingly cheap.
+Domain names usually cost between $9 and $15 a year.
 For example, Google Domains says that purchasing www.cornerbagelshop.com will cost just $12 per year.
 Exactly how much you’ll need to spend will vary, but planning for $10 to $20 per year for your domain is probably a safe bet.

 The idea of website hosting can feel a little technical and complex, but think of it like this: It’s where your website gets stored.
-The information on your website needs to live somewhere, and that’s the job of hosting.
+The information on your website needs to live somewhere, and that’s the job of a hosting site.
 It stores that information and then makes it accessible to visitors.

 There are two types of hosting for websites:

-- Hosted: Your website is built on a ready-made website builder like Wix or Squarespace.
+- Hosted: Your website is built on a ready-made website builder or content management system like Wix or Squarespace.
 Hosted websites are great for when you’re just getting started versus starting from scratch.

 With that in mind, you’ll likely end up purchasing your domain and hosting all in one spot: from the website builder you choose (which we’ll talk about in the next section).
 If you decide to purchase hosting separately, most of the domain providers we listed above also offer hosting for the domain you choose.

-There are several website builders available that will offer the following wrapped up in one solution:
+There are several website builders available that will offer the following things wrapped up in one solution: